Dean W. Colvard: Mississippi State University

 Colvard claimed in a statement, "In answer to a manifestation of interest and in light of my best judgment, it is my conclusion that as responsible members of the academic community and of the SEC we have no choice other than to go.
 Accordingly, as president of MSU I have decided that unless hindered by competent authority I shall send our basketball team to the NCAA competition."

 Controversy grew between Colvard and local politicians.
 Although Governor Ross Barnett never issued a public statement, columnist Charles M. Hills has stated his opinion that Barnett privately "deplored" Colvard's act.
 Meanwhile, Senator Billy Mitts accused Colvard of striking a "low blow to the people of Mississippi" and advocated "a substantial decrease in the financial appropriation for every university of this great state that encourages integration."
 He also added that only native sons should be trusted to occupy the chief executive officerships of Mississippi colleges so as never again to risk "a similar tragedy of this sort."
 Mitts did not stop there.
 He introduced a resolution in the state senate to prevent winning teams from accepting invitations to post-season games involving integrated teams (it was referred to a committee from which it never emerged).
-And most striking of all, shortly after the Mississippi Board of Trustees of Institutions of Higher Learning by an 8–3 vote upheld Colvard's decision and just hours before the team was to leave for the tournament, Mitts teamed with a local judge to acquire an injunction to be served on Colvard or Coach McCarthy prohibiting the team from participating in the tournament.
+Most striking of all, shortly afterward the Mississippi Board of Trustees of Institutions of Higher Learning, by an 8–3 vote, upheld Colvard's decision, but, just hours before the team was to leave for the tournament, Mitts teamed with a local judge to acquire an injunction to be served on Colvard or Coach McCarthy prohibiting the team from participating in the tournament.
 Colvard, McCarthy, and the university athletic and assistant athletic director then slipped out of Starkville to prevent the injunction from having effect.
-The next morning, the basketball players and an assistant coach – not named in the injunction – flew to Nashville to pick up three of those who left to avoid the injunction including Coach McCarthy and then toward the game site where the injunction was dissolved by the Mississippi Supreme Court shortly before the first game tipoff.
+The next morning, the basketball players and an assistant coach – not named in the injunction – flew to Nashville to pick up three of those who left to avoid the injunction, including Coach McCarthy, and then toward the game site where the injunction was dissolved by the Mississippi Supreme Court shortly before the first game tipoff.

 Although Colvard was considered a hero within the university, outside of it, he was harshly criticized.
 Editors of local papers spoke out about the decision, claiming that the decision should not have been made, for fear of jeopardizing the southern way of life.
 Perhaps the harshest statement was made by a student of the university, who said, "...
 Bobby Kennedy may award you a medal of honor for the betrayal of State University and the people of Mississippi."

 In their first post-season appearance following Colvard's decision, MSU played against the Loyola Ramblers, which had four African-American players.
 This game was ultimately known as the Game of Change.